UnclassedPenguin/gameoflife/README.md

 - Handle panic if while running terminal size changes and it tries to go out of range of the array.
 - Maybe add a history of what the starting array was, so you can repeat it?
 - Add ability to start with a custom array instead of random...So you can draw interesting patterns and see them working.
+- Need to add flags.
+  - One for a file to read, if you are going to do custom ones.
+Which will be an array of arrays.
+  - One to show generation.